sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 GPU offload scenarios and for different combinations of MPI ranks and OpenMP threads, and with and without use of multithreading (SMT).
 Only the most relevant, i.e. some of the best-performing execution scenarios are shown for each benchmark.
-Error bars (offset upward from measurements) indicate the hypothetical maximum obtainable performance if the combined load imbalances between spatial domains and between PP and PME ranks reported by GROMACS were absent.
-Offloading of coordinate updating is not included as this is only relevant for single node runs using a single rank, where it is however worth using to obtain good performance.
+Offloading of coordinate updating is not included as this is only relevant for single node runs using a single rank (GROMACS 2020), where it is however worth using to obtain good performance.

 As argued in the general guidance above for GPU offloading, there is a